Psychologists Need to Join the Medical Provider Network

 MARFS Fee Schedules and Payment Policies (MARFS)

-Mental Health Services The webpage for L&I Mental Health coverage and policy information: Mental Health Services
+Mental Health Services The Mental Health Services webpage offers the following information:

 Letter from Associate Medical Director